People worry about setting their lawns ablaze and not stopping the flames. You can put a fire pit on grass if you take the proper precautions.

 Don’t let the grass dry out.
 Dry grass is more likely to catch fire and can be difficult to dry in the winter.

-Dry grass should rake immediately after mowing, mainly if there are any leftovers.
+Dry grass should be rake immediately after mowing, mainly if there are any leftovers.

 Right Fire Pit Spot